m-ukund/fontdetector/README.md

 ## Font Detector
 **FontDetector** is a machine learning system designed to integrate directly into **Adobe Photoshop**, enabling users to identify fonts from any image layer with a single click.
 In current workflows, Photoshop users must manually search for matching fonts or rely on external tools with inconsistent results.
-Our tool eliminates that friction by letting users select a region of text, send it to FontDetector, and instantly receive the closest matching font -- along with a downloadable .ttf file ready for use in Photoshop.
+Our tool eliminates that friction by letting users select a region of text, send it to FontDetector, and instantly receive the closest matching font -- along with a downloadable .ttf (TrueType Font) file ready for use in Photoshop.

-#### Added Value:
-* Enhances user productivity during brand/layout work
-* Reduces time spent switching between tools
-* Increasing customer satisfaction by streamlining font discovery
-* Differentiating Photoshop from competing design software platforms
+#### Business Impact for Adobe
+FontDetector enhances Photoshop's offering by streamlining font identification, a common pain point for designers.
+Key business metrics for Adobe Photoshop include:
+- Increased user retention through ba etter user experience
+- Reduced need for third-party font tools, keeping users within Photoshop
+- Increased subscription value, potentially justifying higher-tier pricing or upsells
+- Greater appeal to marketing, branding, and publishing professionals

 <!--
 Discuss: Value proposition: Your will propose a machine learning system that can be